Ciabatta & Olio Nuovo

 This recipe to make your own ciabatta will bring a whole new dimension to your olio nuovo.

-Olio Nuovo is the first extra virgin olive oil off the press each season, and is bottled right away, unfiltered.
+Olio Nuovo is the first extra virgin olive oil off the press each season and is bottled right away, unfiltered.
 Each year on the groves olio nuovo it is celebrated and anticipated, so do as the Italians do and enjoy it lavishly as the seasonal treat it is.
-A typical way to taste it is to make the most of the fresh oil and its strong flavours, grassy with a peppery kick, is with Fettunta.
+A typical way to taste it is to make the most of the fresh oil and its strong flavours, grassy with a peppery kick, with Fettunta.
 And even better, if you make your own ciabatta for this.

 - 250g/ 8.8oz strong white bread flour, plus extra for dusting